jrford32/ProtonVPN/README.md

 ![image](https://github.com/jrford32/ProtonVPN/assets/101678489/88e13833-2d1e-4856-9b98-56df01823271)
 ![image](https://github.com/jrford32/ProtonVPN/assets/101678489/3edd62a2-e34d-4a54-af34-67d47ae07a0a)

 As a final test to see what the actual VPN does to our browsing, I searched sites such as Google and Netflix and as you can see, the language and URLs are showing in Japanese.
-On the Netflix website, you can see the subscription cost shown as JPY 790.
+On the Netflix website, you can see the subscription cost shown as JPY 790, which is Japanese currency.

 <h1>Summary</h1>
 In this project, I successfully installed Proton VPN on a virtual machine running Windows 10.
 The installation process involved setting up a virtual machine, configuring the necessary dependencies, and ensuring that Proton VPN was correctly installed and operational.
 The benefit of using a VPN allows for enhanced privacy by being able to mask your IP address as well as encrypt your internet traffic and secure sensitive information.